 The definition of charging information for the Northbound API converged charging specified in clause 6 of 3GPP TS 32.254 [13] is applicable for IMS network exposure.
 The specific charging information of IMS network exposure, e.g., the calling number and the called number, are contained in "API Content" IE specified in Table 6.3.1.4.1 of 3GPP TS 23.254 [13].
 The API Target Network Function would be IMS Node.
 The external NF/AF would be considered the tenant, i.e. the API Provider Id would be stored in the Tenant Identifier.

+5.3.5 Evaluation

+Solution #1 addresses both Key Issue #1a and #1b with reusing of Northbound API converged charging architecture, charing principles, charging scenarios and the definition of charging information.

 5.4 Topic 4: Support IMS Data Channel as a PS Data Off Exempt Service

 5.4.1 Use cases